 For others, a new business venture is something on a larger scale, for example, quitting a full-time job to then pursue a full-time business venture.
 This could be starting a web design business, changing direction in your career or otherwise.
 However, a perpetual problem for most is how to fund a new business.
 Most businesses will need money to get them off the ground and not everyone will have access to potentially a few thousand pounds to do so.

 Options for acquiring that much-needed business funding could include applying for a second charge mortgage (effectively a mortgage on top of your existing mortgage), undertaking some freelance work to initially secure some money or taking a short term loan to inject the necessary funds.
+You can do this through companies like The Second Mortgage Company.

 Second charge mortgages